ovationgreen/scada-javahome-resolver-maven-plugin/README.md

 # javahome-resolver-maven-plugin
 **Performs the lookup of the path to the used jdk and exports it as maven property**

+**NOTE: DiamondQ Fork was to deploy the plugin to the main Maven repository.

 If you have a need to develop and maintain a system and your maintenance and development branches diverge in used JDK, you could use [Maven Toolchains Plugin](https://maven.apache.org/plugins/maven-toolchains-plugin/).
 But what if some of your tests require the path to the JDK used to build the system, e.g. to start an application server which can't be started with a newer
 JDK, then this plugin may be for you.